K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Analysis and validation

 \subsection{Data limitations}

 Given that the dataset involved multiple acquisition systems and extensive data collection sessions, only data from female participants walking at 1.0 m/s on different ramps were included.
 Owing to recruitment limitations, the participant diversity in this dataset is restricted, preventing the data from fully representing the entire population.
-Additionally, some trials from certain participants contained defective data due to an investigator error, which was later recollected.
+During data validation, certain trials were flagged as invalid because of acquisition anomalies.
+These primarily included cross-plate strikes, where a foot contacted multiple force plates or the gap between them, which violates the single-plate contact assumption and prevents accurate inverse-dynamics computation.
+Trials were also rejected when critical marker occlusions prevented reliable trajectory reconstruction in Vicon Nexus.
+To ensure high data quality, invalid trials were discarded and reacquired immediately using the standard protocol.